charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 ## History

-What I did in class
+What I did in class some time in the past.
+Might be useful:

 ```
  1  exit